-There are a large number of publicly traded marijuana companies, with the biggest ones being located in Canada.
-Canada is the largest market where marijuana has been fully legalized.
-Companies in this segment have different strategies, such as focusing on the medical marijuana market or certain geographic markets.
+There are a large number of publicly traded marijuana companies, with the biggest ones being located in Canada, which is not surprising, as Canada is one of the largest markets where marijuana has been fully legalized.
+Companies in this segment have different strategies, such as focusing on the medical marijuana market, or certain geographic markets.

-There are several ETFs which investors can choose from if they are bullish on the industry as a whole and if they do not want to choose among single companies.
-The largest one of these ETFs is the Horizons Marijuana Life Sciences Index ETF (HMLSF), which has a current net asset value of $15.20 per share (CAD, equal to US$11.90):
+There are several ETFs which investors can choose if they are bullish on the industry as a whole and if they do not want to choose among single companies.
+The largest one of these ETFs is the Horizons Marijuana Life Sciences Index ETF (HMLSF), which has a current net asset value of CAD4.45 per share (May 2022).

 ‘Pure Play’ Marijuana Stocks

-The largest players in this segment are Canada-based, but US-based companies with meaningful market capitalizations exist as well.
-Outside of North America, there are no large players in this space, since other countries where (medical) marijuana has been legalized import marijuana from North American companies in most cases.
+Many large players in this segment are Canada-based, but US-based companies with meaningful market capitalizations exist as well.
+Outside of North America, there are no large players in this space, since other countries where (medical) marijuana has been legalized do oftentimes import marijuana from North American companies instead of producing marijuana “at home”.

-This is the list of the 10 largest marijuana companies by production capacity:
+This is the list of 10 of the largest pureplay marijuana companies by revenue generation: